Seef – the business hub of Manama:

-As a result of that, the tourism and financial services sectors in Bahrain has boomed over the last two decades; the island kingdom has turned into a financial hub for the region, with Seef being one of its major commercial areas.
+As a result of that, the tourism and financial services sectors in Bahrain have boomed over the last two decades; the island kingdom has turned into a financial hub for the region, with Seef being one of its major commercial areas.
 Over time, Seef district, along with Amwaj Islands, has grown to be the most expensive property rental market in Bahrain.

 In this article, we discuss the reasons and specifications that made Seef area one of Bahrain’s most active property markets; we will then demonstrate the average property prices and rental rates there.

 1- The area location:

 Situated in the northern part of Manama, the capital city of Bahrain, Seef was developed as a result of land reclamation works; this suburban area is surrounded by the waters from three sides.
 As a matter of fact, the area’s name actually means “shore” in the region’s dialect.
 This has naturally led Seef neighborhood to be one of the city’s most sought-after luxurious areas.

 Another advantage which the district enjoys because of its location is its proximity to the other vital areas of Manama.
 This includes the man-made Reef Island, the Diplomatic Area, which can be easily reached through Shaikh Khalifa bin Salman Highway that borders Seef from the south.

 2- Freehold Investment opportunity:

-Not only does Seef area offer a waterfront spot to live and work in, it is also one of the freehold areas of the Kingdom of Bahrain.
+Not only does Seef area offer a waterfront spot to live and work in, but it is also one of the freehold areas of the Kingdom of Bahrain.
 By definition, this means that non-Bahraini citizens can buy and own properties in Seef.
 Such an option has only added to the area’s potential as an investment attraction.

 3- Home to many companies’ headquarters: